EvanRMora/os-js/README.md

 ## Origin

-This boilerplate was extracted from the Habit Coffee Roasters website, which uses a "Coffee OS" retro desktop metaphor.
+This boilerplate was developed by me as a companion library for Habit Coffee Roasters (www.habitcoffeeroasters.com), which uses a "Coffee OS" retro desktop metaphor.
 The generic OS shell, window system, dock, menu bar, and mobile shell are all reusable across any site.
 The business-specific content windows (shop, cart, newsletter) were replaced with generic starters (welcome, about, contact, settings).